Nathisaraujo/project4/README.md

 ![Responsive Design Screenshot](/readme-images/navigation.png)

-**- Navigation Bar Structure:** The navigation bar was constructed using Bootstrap, ensuring a responsive and user-friendly design.
+- **Navigation Bar Structure:** The navigation bar was constructed using Bootstrap, ensuring a responsive and user-friendly design.
-**- Branding:** Positioned in the left corner, the navigation bar prominently displays the name of the website, ensuring easy identification and branding consistency.
+- **Branding:** Positioned in the left corner, the navigation bar prominently displays the name of the website, ensuring easy identification and branding consistency.
-**- User Authentication Indicator:** Located in the right corner, the navigation bar provides a clear indication of the user's authentication status, offering seamless navigation
-and personalized experiences.
+- **User Authentication Indicator:** Located in the right corner, the navigation bar provides a clear indication of the user's authentication status, offering seamless navigation and personalized experiences.
-**- Interactive Elements:** All elements within the navigation bar exhibit interactivity, dynamically changing color upon hovering, enhancing user engagement and intuitiveness.
+- **Interactive Elements:** All elements within the navigation bar exhibit interactivity, dynamically changing color upon hovering, enhancing user engagement and intuitiveness.
-**- Useful Links:** The navigation bar includes convenient links to access key pages such as [Silly Talks](<#silly-talks-page>) and the [register and login page](<#register-and-login>), facilitating streamlined navigation and user journey..
+- **Useful Links:** The navigation bar includes convenient links to access key pages such as [Silly Talks](<#silly-talks-page>) and the [register and login page](<#register-and-login>), facilitating streamlined navigation and user journey..

 ![Responsive Design Screenshot](/readme-images/navlogged.png)

-**- User Authentication Feedback:** When logged in, the user will receive personalized feedback in the form of a message displayed in the right corner, stating "You are logged in as -username-," providing a clear indication of their authentication status and enhancing user experience.
+- **User Authentication Feedback:** When logged in, the user will receive personalized feedback in the form of a message displayed in the right corner, stating "You are logged in as -username-," providing a clear indication of their authentication status and enhancing user experience.
-**- Enhanced Navigation Options:** Additionally, when logged in, the navigation bar will dynamically update to include convenient shortcuts to access the user's [profile page](<#profile>) and the [logout](<#logout>) functionality, ensuring seamless navigation and quick access to essential features.
+- **Enhanced Navigation Options:** Additionally, when logged in, the navigation bar will dynamically update to include convenient shortcuts to access the user's [profile page](<#profile>) and the [logout](<#logout>) functionality, ensuring seamless navigation and quick access to essential features.

 **- Welcome message**